Rab (town)

+History

 The town has a long history that dates back to 360 BC when it was inhabited by the Illyrians.
 The island was the frontier between the regions of Liburnia and Dalmatia.
 From the third century BC to the sixth century AD Rab was part of the Roman Empire, and Emperor Augustus proclaimed it a municipium in 10 BC.
 It was the first town of Roman Dalmatia to be given the honorary title "felix".